 Articles 27 and 98

 Malawi argued that it had failed to arrest Bashir, despite the arrest warrant issued for him by the ICC, because as the head of a State not party to the ICC Statute, he was immune from arrest under customary international law.
-Also Malawi argued that it had arrested President Bashir because, as a member of the African Union (AU), it had aligned itself with “the position of adopted by the African Union with respect to the indictment of sitting Heads of State and Government of countries that are not parties to the Rome Statute.”
+Also Malawi argued that it had not arrested President Bashir because, as a member of the African Union (AU), it had aligned itself with “the position of adopted by the African Union with respect to the indictment of sitting Heads of State and Government of countries that are not parties to the Rome Statute.”
 In making this argument, Malawi was referring to the decisions of the AU Assembly of Heads of States calling on AU members not to cooperate with the ICC with respect to the Bashir case.

 In its arrest warrant decisions on Bashir and Gaddafi, the Pre-Trial Chamber had only referred to Article 27 of the Statute which provides (1) that official capacity as Head of State or Government shall not exempt a person from criminal responsibility under the statute and (2) that immunities which may attach to the official capacity of a person under national or international law shall not bar the Court from exercising jurisdiction.
 However, in the current decision, the Pre-Trial Chamber referred, I think for the first time, to Article 98(1).
 That provision states that: